 Guests of program participants are required to complete this form as well as provide the same copies of documents.

 Passport - a copy of the photo page

 U.S. State Department travel information for Spain are available in this link.

 All students participating in Seattle University School of Law foreign study programs are required to submit this information in conjunction with the insurance plan.

-If you are participating in summer study-abroad programs (South Africa or Spain), you are automatically covered.
+If you are participating in Spain summer study-abroad program, you are automatically covered.
 The premium is included in the program fee.